cappe987/DVA339-compiler-theory/part2/README.md

 Lab 2.5: Write a compiler for the Trac42VM
 Lab 2.6: Write an optimizer for the language

-## Desugaring?
-(Lecture 6)
-Do a pre-pass to evaluator to rename variables to remove shadowing.
-Keep track of display name for error messages.
-I realize I've already used similar method in my interpreter, but without actually renaming anything.

-Replace the types properly when desugaring?
-Not sure if this would give any advantage.

 # Grammar of the language
 ```
 Program ::= Decl*